A General Hidden State Random Walk Model for Animal Movement: Introduction

 The proposed model for animal motion data, a multi-state circular-linear process, is introduced in Section 2.
-Each state has its own angular regression model featuring several environmental targets and directional persistence as introduced in Rivest et al. (2015).
-The new model is not HMM; it belongs to a wider class called switching Markov models investigated in Douc, Moulines and Ryd\'{e}n (2005) and Fruhwirth-Schnatter (2006).
+Each state has its own angular regression model featuring several environmental targets and directional persistence as introduced in \cite{Rivest2015}.
+The new model is not a Hidden Markov Model (HMM); it belongs to a wider class called switching Markov models investigated in \cite{Rydn2004} and \cite{Sylvia13}.
 Its parameters are shown to be identifiable.
-We use the EM algorithm to maximize the likelihood, using a filtering smoothing algorithm (see Fruhwirth-Schnatter, 2006), to carry out the expectation step; details are given in Section 3.
+We use the EM algorithm to maximize the likelihood, using a filtering smoothing algorithm (see \cite{Sylvia13}), to carry out the expectation step; details are given in Section 3.
 Section 4 investigates the finite sample properties of the estimators by simulation.
-Section 5 shows an application of the method to the analysis of the movement of caribou.
+Section 5 shows an application of the method to the analysis of the movement of caribou in the Cote-Nord region of Quebec, Canada.
 Section 6 concludes the paper with a discussion.